-A VPN encryption protocol is the rules that your virtual private network uses to scramble your data before it gets sent over the Internet, protect it in transit, and put it back in the right order when it reaches its destination.
-They regulate how your client (like the PrivadoVPN app) talks to your server (like any of the 175 servers we have in 42 countries) and determines the best way to get your data from one place to another.
+A VPN encryption protocol is a rule that your virtual private network uses to scramble your data before it gets sent over the Internet, protect it in transit, and put it back in the right order when it reaches its destination.
+They regulate how your client (like the PrivadoVPN app) talks to your server (like any of the servers we have in 46+ countries) and determines the best way to get your data from one place to another.

 There are several VPN protocols because there are a lot of ways to go about these complex negotiations.
 The two primary factors that you should keep in mind are speed and security.
 The more secure a protocol is, the slower it will be because it requires more time to protect your data.
 The faster a protocol is, the less safe it will offer you because the greater concern is getting the data from you to someplace and back again.

 Even though proprietary solutions from Microsoft and Cisco helped pioneer VPN development, there has been a significant drop in confidence for many of these types of protocols.
 Open source solutions have instead gained significant popularity since the early 2000s.
 Attempts to outlaw end-to-end encryption in regard to law enforcement have encouraged people to rely on open-source solutions that aren’t as closely tied to the government.

 Furthermore, it’s important to have an easy set-up, since this isn’t an area you want to have doubts about it working properly.
 Many protocols are not built-in to your devices.
 Even when they are, you sometimes need a little tech-savvy to deal with system-embedded firewall restrictions and updates.
 Thankfully many of the provider solutions do offer easy, client-facing automated installations (including PrivadoVPN).

 Let’s look at some of the available protocols and see how they stack up against one another.